HMS Ledbury (L90): The Arctic convoy PQ 17

 There were twenty-three ships sunk in that PQ 17, one-hundred-ninety seamen killed, four-hundred or five-hundred aircraft were lost, about three-hundred tanks and a hundred thousand tons of war material.
 That's what resulted from that Admiralty signal.
 It was really terrible, even now I have never got over it, because for the Navy to leave the Merchant Navy like that was simply terrible.
 The American cruiser people ashore, of course they just said 'The Limeys are yellow' and they all had fights and had to have leave on different nights and so on, and Tirpitz was not within 300 or 400 miles of the convoy.
 She came out eventually, but not that day, the next day I think, or the following day.
 She was sighted by a submarine which made a signal, the Germans intercepted that signal and called her straight back to harbour.
 There was no threat to the convoy at all except from the air and all these poor merchant ships, one merchant ship signalled 'I can see seven submarines approaching me on the surface' and there was continual air attack.
-It was simply awful ..."
+It was simply awful...

-— Roger P. Hill DSO, DSC, RN Commanding officer of HMS Ledbury (30.12.1941 – 08.1942), 1996 Interview.
+— Roger Hill, commanding officer HMS Ledbury (30 December 1941 – August 1942), 1996 Interview.